Bilateral Co-operation Slovenia – Bosnia and Hercegovina

 We will use the definition of public archaeology as a subject that examines the relationship between archaeology and the public and then seeks to improve it.
 It will be conceived as a dynamic endeavour, which consists of an ever-evolving two-stage cycle comprising both research and action.
 First, there is research into the archaeology–public relationship, which is then followed by action to improve that relationship, followed by research, and action, and so on.
 Research involves collection and analysis of data and may take the form of scholarly or practice-based work performed mostly by specialists.
 Nevertheless, for our project, it must be intended to bring about change – some improvement of knowledge and relations in archaeology’s relationship with the public in two states.

-Project leader: Assist.
+Project leader: Assoc.
 Prof. Martina Blečić Kavur & Assist.
 Prof. Pavle Dragičević